Raise your hand if you eat chocolate when you are stressed.

 Especially if fat loss or weight loss is the goal, choosing food as our means for decompressing often leads to the experience of MORE stress than before.
 If you’ve learned to rely on the comforting effect of food (which is a very powerful and real thing!), you know that it can often be a major reason that contributes to weight gain in the first place.
 For example, when I was wronged by a guy in college, my best friend immediately put me in her car and drove me to the nearest gelato shop with lightning speed so that I could vent and be consoled by the cold, creamy, dessert.
 (And I’m not going to lie either: I felt better!)

-We remember that food has been a reliable mood booster before, so we tend to fall back on it in times of emotional vulnerability. go to my blog However, if we continually attempt to relieve our stress using the very thing we aim to avoid or reduce, we feel only a momentary reprieve from stress that soon returns in full and then some.
+We remember that food has been a reliable mood booster before, so we tend to fall back on it in times of emotional vulnerability. buy provigil over the counter However, if we continually attempt to relieve our stress using the very thing we aim to avoid or reduce, we feel only a momentary reprieve from stress that soon returns in full and then some.
 The real problem, our anxiety or feelings about a difficult situation, has not been resolved.
 PLUS, we now experience feelings of guilt from our indulgences and a decrease in self esteem from not sticking to our health goals.
 Ouch!

 Fueling Future Cravings